incerta/spadar/README.md

 Here we are listing each type of the `bot` with brief description.
 Each bot has `-bot` suffix in its name.
 The source of each bot stored at `src/bot/${bot-name}` directory and has its own `README.md` documentation file

-`refiner-bot` - takes any `.md` file as an input and outputs with refined version of the file `clarity-bot` - takes `app-memo` as an input and outputs with refined version
+`refiner-bot` - takes any `.md` file path as an input and outputs with refined version of the file `clarity-bot` - takes `app-memo` as an input and outputs with refined version

 # Project file structure